mhmdyaseen/DeepSearcher/README.md

 <br>

 **DeepSearcher**  is an AI Agent designed to explore the Web and deliver in-depth information in response to user queries.
 This is mainly focused for Researchers and PhD students.
+Note that this was developed quite back and there are many ways of improvement and new features.

 ## Installation Steps